BHTY Around the Globe

-This section should clearly describe the rationale for the study.
+This section should clearly describe your study rationale.
 It should end with a statement of the specific study hypothesis and/or study objectives.

-- Describe the study participants or what was studied (e.g., patient population, cell lines; be as specific as possible, including numbers of individuals studied).
-Describe the study design, intervention if applicable, main methods used, primary outcome measure(s), and length of follow up if applicable.
+- Describe study participants or what was studied (e.g., patient population, be specific).
+Describe the study design, intervention, methods used, outcome measure(s), and any follow up.

-- Describe the main outcomes and quantify the results using a measure of precision (e.g., 95% confidence interval).
-Describe any adverse events.
+- Describe the main outcomes and quantify results using % confidence intervals if possible.
+Describe adverse events.

 - Describe any limitations of the study